DanteLore/dantelore/content/posts/changing-project-name-in-tfs-2012.md

 <ul>
 	<li>Export work item types from your old project
 <ul>
-	* Tools → Process Editor → Work Item Types → Export WIT
+	<li>Tools → Process Editor → Work Item Types → Export WIT</li>

-	* Choose the item type - make sure you export all the types you've changed.
-You'll have to do them one at a time.
+	<li>Choose the item type - make sure you export all the types you've changed.
+You'll have to do them one at a time.</li>

-	* Save it to a file somewhere sensible
+	<li>Save it to a file somewhere sensible</li>
 </ul>
 </li>
-	* Restart Visual Studio or it won't pick up the new project!
+	<li>Restart Visual Studio or it won't pick up the new project!
 This annoying but true.
-If you've not restarted VS since you added the new project, do it now.
+If you've not restarted VS since you added the new project, do it now.</li>
 	<li>Import the work item types into the new project
 <ul>
-	* Tools → Process Editor → Work Item Types → Import WIT
+	<li>Tools → Process Editor → Work Item Types → Import WIT</li>

-	* Select the file you saved
+	<li>Select the file you saved</li>

-	* Select the new project
+	<li>Select the new project</li>

-	* Do this for every file you saved
+	<li>Do this for every file you saved</li>
 </ul>
 </li>
-	* Check that the work item templates now look as you'd expect them to
+	<li>Check that the work item templates now look as you'd expect them to</li>
 </ul>
 ## Migrating Work Items
 Work items can be moved between projects using the TFS Integration Tools from Microsoft.
 You can download them <a href="http://visualstudiogallery.msdn.microsoft.com/eb77e739-c98c-4e36-9ead-fa115b27fefe">here</a>, though I'd suggest you search for the latest version, just in case!
 Install the tool on your TFS server and run it from the start menu.